actionml/docs.actionml.com/ur_quickstart.md

 ## Prerequisites

+ - python 2.7.9+
+ - pip, the package installer for python
+ - git, for version control and installing templates like the UR

 The Universal Recommender has an integration test written in Python.
 If you want to run the test make sure you have it installed

     python --version